 Some common career titles for this major include:

 For additional career information on duties, education and training, pay, and outlook for hundreds of occupations, visit the Occupational Outlook Handbook.

 The resources below are a starting point for your job search.
-In addition to making use of the Internet to do research, we encourage you to talk to people in the fields you are interested in (don’t forget to use TU’s Career Mentor Database) to learn more about specific opportunities and organizations.
+In addition to making use of the Internet to do research, we encourage you to talk to people in the fields you are interested in (don’t forget to use TU’s Tiger Mentor Network) to learn more about specific opportunities and organizations.

 For major specific resume samples, we encourage you to look at the Sample Environmental Science & Studies Resume (PDF) in addition to our Sample Resume Database.